subugoe/typo3-find/README.md

 #### URL Parameters

-You can also set the the number of results and the initial document in a server reply using the `count` and `position` arguments.
+You can also set the number of results and the initial document in a server reply using the `count` and `position` arguments.
 The `count` will be limited by the `maximumPerPage` setting.